lalithkrishnasamanth/lalithkrishnasamanth.github.io/about.md

 permalink: /about/
 ---

-I’m a researcher in <Department, University>.
-Interests: water purity, interfacial electrochemistry, AFM, and surface cleaning.
+I’m a researcher at the University of Illinois Urbana-Champaign.

+Research interests: Electrochemistry, atomic force microscopy, in situ/operando characterization, AI for science.

-- Email: you@university.edu
+- Email: lkb3 AT illinois DOT edu
 - Scholar / ORCID / GitHub links are in the header.